SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 | Accept | Accepts the last recommendation of the virtual race engineer.
 Useful, if you don't want to use voice commands to interact with Jona. |
 | Reject | Cancels or rejectes the last recommendation of the virtual race engineer.
 Useful, if you don't want to use voice commands to interact with Jona. |

-See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan* and *PitstopPrepare*.
+See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan*, *PitstopPrepare*, *Accept* and *Reject*.

 Beside controlling the pitstop settings from the button box, most of the settings are also available as actions, which can be bound to external event sources.
 See the list of [actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for more information.